JMBastida/jorge_nestjs_test/README.md

 ### Questions

   - How much time did you spend? (😱 real!!
 We would like to know if you can work under-pressure)
-  > About 3 hours, I've needed to think well how to proceed, the first rule was the problematic one.
+  > About 3-4 hours, easy to find way to proceed but big trouble with moongose package 🤯

   - Difficulties that you found in the task?
   > Not clear at all the description of the rules(Be creative!! 🎨) 🤣

-  > Tons of ways of structuring the project, basic way is not the one im not use to.
+  >I get in trouble using mongo because using "moongose" package... not used to using this package, I use npm i mongodb

+  > Rusty with graphql structurinng.

-  > Choosing WebSockets instead of SSE (event source) because finally the last one need an starting "get" when client app inits so the WebSocket was more adapted to the rule however a simple ping or the mentioned SSE is way better
+  > I've started with SSE (event source) but then i realise i need a ping call when client app inits so the WebSocket was more adapted to the rule however a simple ping or the mentioned SSE is way better

 ### License